 , Murphy's work as a voice actor went on to include Thurgood Stubbs in The PJs

 His brother Charlie was a regular on Chappelle's Show

 and played Ed Wuncler III in The Boondocks

 .
-He even appeared in a cameo as himself in a segment from 1000 Ways to Die
+He even appeared in a cameo as himself in a segment from One Thousand Ways To Die

 Unfortunately, as the 1990's and 2000's rolled around, Eddie's career took a turn for the worse, hitting rock bottom when Adventures of Pluto Nash